Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 Give your form a name here for internal reference and identification purposes.
 This is important for identifying shortcodes to the corresponding web form.

 After that, select your form template from the options, or start with a blank canvas.
-This action will open up the form builder page to set up the form for use.
+This action will open the form builder page to set up the form for use.
 This is the form builder page.

 Everything here is dragged and dropped.